-Brie Gibson shared the details behind the production of Guardian, her thesis project at Ringling, and talked about the blockout, composition, material & foliage lighting tricks, and more.
+Brie Gibson shared the production details of her environment and talked about the blockout, composition, material & foliage lighting tricks, and more.

 I’m Brie Gibson, an Environment Artist from Houston, Texas.
 Currently, I’m a Senior at Ringling College of Art and Design studying Game Art.
 Since I will graduate in May 2019, and I am looking for opportunities to break into the game industry.

 I chose Ringling because of their Game Art program.
 A lot of other programs are more generalist or game design focused but Ringling’s isn’t.
 Their program currently focuses on Environment Art.
 The projects made by Ringling students are also a reason why I chose it: the work produced here is phenomenal and I’m constantly inspired by not only our alumni but our current students as well.

 The program can be quite rigorous: while it isn’t hard to get in, it is hard to stay.
 We’re constantly pushed to be on par with the industry from day one until we graduate.
 There’s a world of possibilities in Game Art and Ringling allows for students to access and experience multiple facets of being a game artist.
 I personally know I couldn’t have learned and grown so much in such a short period of time without the guidance Ringling provided.

 Guardian was my thesis project, and for it, I wanted to create something epic, impactful, and memorable to showcase all of the skills I’ve learned here at Ringling.
 Basically, I wanted to go out with a bang.

 One of the requirements for our senior thesis environments is to include a small interactive space.
 So our environments should not only be beautiful but also have meaningful player interactions and a navigable path.